Back in 2013, I published the first edition of this guide and dubbed it “How to start a blog in Nigeria“.

 It is either the blogger is teaching others what he knows how to do better and in the process making money from it by charging for some premium services.

-Or the blogger leverage on the existing website traffic to sell advertising space on his blog to interested advertisers through which he earns money from it.
+Or the blogger leverage on the existing website traffic to sell advertising space on his blog to interested advertisers through which he earns money.

 The former is more of an expert who has a practical skills, knowledge or goods to sell to people who are in need of his services.
 This type of blogger doesn’t publish breaking news, gossip or events on their blog.
 90% of their published content are evergreen and timeless information.